neetij/ssvm-nodejs-starter/README.md

 # Notes

-This repo is courtesy SecondState's (Raspberry Pi giveaway)[https://www.secondstate.io/articles/raspberry-pi-for-free-20200709/].
+This repo is courtesy SecondState's [Raspberry Pi giveaway](https://www.secondstate.io/articles/raspberry-pi-for-free-20200709/).
 [Fork the original project](https://github.com/second-state/ssvm-nodejs-starter/fork) to create your own Rust functions in Node.js.
 [Learn more](https://www.secondstate.io/articles/getting-started-rust-nodejs-vscode/)

 # Use Docker to build and run